hashicorp/terraform-provisioner-migration/README.md

 In this guide, we will use the `salt-masterless` provisioner as an example to replace with native provisioners.

 > The process described in this guide is how to run configuration management _on_ the remote machine, but if you are not yet in this scenario, it's highly encouraged you seek other ways to manage your machines.
-You can run configuration management using `local-exec` to run configuration management on your own machine rather than on the remote.
+For example, one option is you can run configuration management using `local-exec` to run configuration management on your own machine rather than on the remote.
 This removes the need for the permissive network access required in order to make `remote-exec` connections.

 There are a few steps to running configuration management on your remote machine: